How to Prepare for AP Exams

 Factor 3: Areas of Interest

 While some students find value in simply retracing their steps and reviewing AP course material the same way they went over it in class, it can be useful to think about areas that might require more attention.

 Spend more time on sections you struggled with to ensure you have a balanced understanding of the curriculum.
 Reviewing old homework assignments, quizzes, and tests is a useful way to spot potential trouble areas.

 Taking one AP test can be difficult, but taking multiple AP courses and exams presents unique challenges.

 First, you need to know your exam schedule, which can help you plan ahead and make sure you dedicate the appropriate amount of study time to each subject.
 You may find that committing an entire study session to one subject allows you to focus and retain information better.

 You should also think about whether you actually need to take the AP class or if you can get away with studying for the AP test on your own.

 4 Essential Study Tips for AP Exams

-AP prep exams can help familiarize you with the testing format, provide an idea of the type of questions on the real test, and make it easier to identify the areas you need to work on.
-You can find practice AP tests from various online resources or create your own by compiling individual questions.
+AP practice tests can help familiarize you with the testing format, provide an idea of the type of questions you'll see, and make it easier to identify the areas you need to work on.
+Ask your AP teacher for practice tests.
+You can also search online or create your own practice exam by compiling sample questions.

-Last-minute studying can do more harm than good when it comes to test day.
-Instead, you should start studying early and maintain a slow and consistent pace.
-Stick to a schedule for an extended period of time and avoid long and arduous study sessions to avoid getting overwhelmed.
+Last-minute studying can do more harm than good.
+Instead, you should start studying for your AP exam(s) early and maintain a slow and consistent pace.
+Stick to a schedule for an extended period of time and minimize long and arduous study sessions so you don't get overwhelmed.